California Casualty Car Insurance Review

 REVIEWS ON FORUMS AREN’T A PERFECT GAUGE

-Negative reviews dominate forums and don't reflect overall service quality.
-For a complete picture, combine user reviews with industry resources like J.D.
-Power, independent agents, the National Association of Insurance Commissioners (NAIC) and the Insurance Information Institute.
+Negative reviews outnumber positive ones on forums and don't reflect overall service quality.
+Cross-check forum reviews with J.D.
+Power ratings, NAIC data, independent agents and the Insurance Information Institute.

 California Casualty Car Insurance Coverage Options

-California Casualty provides standard coverage like other top insurers, including liability, comprehensive and collision protection.
-The company also offers additional add-ons such as:
+California Casualty provides standard coverage like other top insurers, including liability, comprehensive and collision.
+The company also offers add-ons such as:

 Express Road Service